A Nightmare on Elm Street (franchise)

 A Nightmare on Elm Street is an American supernatural slasher media franchise consisting of nine films, a television series, novels, comic books, and various other media.
 The franchise began with the film A Nightmare on Elm Street (1984), written and directed by Wes Craven.
 The overall plot of the franchise centers around the fictional character Freddy Krueger, the apparition of a former child killer who was burned alive by the vengeful parents of his victims, who returns from the grave to terrorize and kill the teenage residents of the fictional Springwood, Ohio in their dreams.
 Craven returned to the franchise to co-script the second sequel, A Nightmare on Elm Street 3: Dream Warriors (1987), and to write and direct Wes Craven's New Nightmare (1994).
 The films collectively grossed $472 million at the box office worldwide.

 The original film was released in 1984.
 A series of sequels produced by the independent film company New Line Cinema followed.
 New Line often attributes the growth of their company to the success of the Nightmare series.
 The film series as a whole has received mixed reviews by critics, but has been a financial success at the box office.
 When comparing the United States box office grosses of other American horror film series, A Nightmare on Elm Street is the third highest grossing series in adjusted US dollars.
 In 1988, a television series was produced with Freddy as the host.
 The pilot episode focused on the night Freddy was burned alive by the angry parents of the children he had killed, though the rest of the series featured episodes with independent plots.
 Twelve novels, separate from the adaptations of the films, and multiple comic book series were published featuring Freddy Krueger, as well as a crossover film featuring fellow horror icon Jason Voorhees from the Friday the 13th franchise.
 A remake of the 1984 film was released in 2010.
+In 2026, it was revealed that after a 16-year period of inactivity following the negative reception of the 2010 Platinum Dunes remake, Paramount Pictures would be reviving the film series, working with the Wes Craven estate to craft a new film project under Paramount's new "Primal" label.